bennymeg/vGuard/README.md

 # vGuard - Modular Respirator
 ![Design](https://raw.githubusercontent.com/hackorona/vGuard/master/assets/images/Respirator%20v10.jpg)

-## Why Mask?

-In December 2019, the COVID-19 outbreak started in Wuhan province, China, caused a crisis around the wrold.
-Since then, many company's and laboratories around the world trying to develop a treatment for people that got infected by the covid-19 virus.
-Problem is, this solutions will take a long time to develop and test before we can use them.
-In our opinion, by the time some of them will be able to produce a treatment, it might be too late.
-Hence, we need to find a way to handle the situation in the immediate term, or at least decrease and postpone it until such treatment will be available.

-here are two parameters we need to take into account: the number of infected people, and the number of available hospital capacity to treat people.

-When we observed the disease status around the world, we discovered few things:
-- There is a corelation between the number of infected people and the number of infected people that need a hospital care.
-- The number of infected people is a lot grater then the health care capacity.

-We deduced that making / purchasing ventilators, and creating more hospital beds will only delay slightly the outbreak, due to the complexity of achieving both of these task.
-In our opinion, the best solution is to **avoid getting infected & avoiding infecting others!**
-There are two main way's to achieve this goal: **social distancing & wearing protection**.
-We are all practising social distancing, but unfortunately, not all of us wearing protection (due to shortage or because they lake to understand their merits).

 ## Mask Features

 We designed the respirator with health care __physicians__ in mind, but kept it __simple__ so it will be suitable to be used by most of the population.